lionslair/laradock-local/README.md

 `alias lara-workers-restart='cd ~/Code/laradock; docker compose restart laravel-horizon php-worker'`

-#### To many images

-If you get an error along the lines of `max depth exceeded` it could be you have to many build images.

-try running `docker system prune -a`

 #### Extra containers
 You can add new ones or use any of the other existing containers to your environment.
 For easy add them to `up.sh`, `down.sh` and `restart.sh` scripts.